-The first image of a black hole, seen in silhouette against background hot gases, captured by the international array of observatories of the Event Horizon Telescope.
+The first image of a black hole, seen in silhouette against a background of hot gases.
 (EHT)

 The 1969-72 Apollo moon landings took place in the era when humankind was just beginning to explore outer space with robotic probes and space-based observatories.